sdetweil/MMM-Config/README.md

 then the MagicMirror process will be killed, causing the container to restart

 if none of those options work, then you will have to restart the MagicMirror instance manually

+# styling the installer page

+the css class names for the installer page components are

+* unregistered
+* * unregistedUrl
+* category
+* * moduleList
+* * * moduleEntry
+* * * * moduleName
+* * * * moduleDescription
+* * * * moduleLastUpdated
+* moduleInstallList

+None of these styles are set
+and any changes go in MMM-Config/module_installer/local.css

+note that these apply to ALL  modules,  and ALL unregistered URLs at the same time so additional select clause elements would be required to target just some.
+(like modules in a particular category)